TokeniZK/tokenizk-finance/docs/TokeniZK-Finance-proposal516-zkapp-track.md

   Takes '[TokeniZK-Airdrop-claim-journey]()' & '[TokeniZK-TokenLocker-claim-journey]()' as examples: Users need firstly deploy 'TokeniZkUser' at his account.
 During the progress, Server side could help them generate a L1Tx (covering compile&witness cal&prove)  and return to them(web client side) for further wallet-signature and broadcast.

-  And When users go on claim their own assets back from 'TokeniZkAirdrop or TokeniZkLocker' contract, then server also could help generate a L1Tx (covering compile&witness cal&prove)  and return to them(web client side) for further wallet-signature and broadcast.
+  And When users go on claim their own assets back from 'TokeniZkAirdrop or TokeniZkLocker' contract, then server also could help generate a L1Tx (covering compile & witness-cal & prove)  and return to them(web client side) for further wallet-signature and broadcast.

 * **Serialize circuits' provingKey** (recently expecting)